What’s the Difference Between ERP and MRP?

 • MRP (Material Requirements Planning) systems focus on manufacturing processes to ensure the availability of materials and components for production planning, allowing for delivery schedules to be met and shortages to be avoided.

-• ERP (Enterprise Resource Planning) Software manages all core business functions including manufacturing and production allowing for data to flow throughout the organisation and ultimately improved decision-making.
+• ERP (Enterprise Resource Planning) Software manages all core business functions, including manufacturing and production, allowing for data to flow throughout the organisation and ultimately improving decision-making.

 Shared and unique features between ERP and MRP Systems